 Other benefits include a free checked bag on United flights for the cardholder and one companion traveling on the same reservation.
 Cardholders also receive priority boarding privileges.
 As an added incentive to apply, you receive two United Club day passes each year, where you can enjoy free beverages, snacks, workspaces, and Wi-Fi.
 Cardholders can also get access to the Luxury Hotel & Resort Collection, which offers nice amenities such as room upgrades, complimentary daily breakfast for two, early check-in and late checkout.
 The amenities offered may vary, so be sure to check with the hotel prior to booking your stay.

-This card has a $95 annual fee but no foreign transaction fees.
-It carries a variable APR of 16.49 to 23.49% on purchases and balance transfers, depending on your creditworthiness at the time of application.
+This card has a $95 annual fee (waived the first year) but no foreign transaction fees.
+It carries a variable APR of 17.99% to 24.99% on purchases and balance transfers, depending on your creditworthiness at the time of application.

 Pros & Cons of the United MileagePlus Explorer Card From Chase

 The United credit card offers a competitive sign-up bonus with a small minimum spending requirement that most cardholders can easily meet.
 Other benefits include the checked bag fee waiver for cardholders and a companion traveling on the same reservation, which can save $100 in baggage fees.
 While this card doesn’t offer unlimited access to United Club lounges, two free day passes may well come in handy when you need a place to spend a long layover or delay.
 It’s also nice to have unlimited access to award flights on any unsold seats, especially for last-minute trips.
 We’re pleased to see this card no longer imposes foreign transaction fees on purchases outside the U.S.